 A Consistently High Return on Equity

-Return on Equity is a profitability measure calculated as net income as a percentage of shareholders’ equity, also called ROE.
-A high ROE shows an effective use of investors’ money to grow the value of the business.
+Return on equity (ROE) is a profitability measure calculated as net income as a percentage of shareholders’ equity.
+A high ROE shows an effective use of investors’ money to grow the business’s value.

 Screener Calculation – Return on Equity (ROE) 0> 15%